Standards and Procedures

 Alternative Certification for International Graduate Students Serving in Teaching Positions

-Colleges, Departments, and interdisciplinary degree programs have the option to request Alternative Certification from the Graduate and Professional School on behalf of international graduate students who wish to serve in a teaching position.
-Alternative Certification can be attained using the following:
+Colleges/schools, departments, and interdisciplinary degree programs may request Alternative Certification from the Graduate and Professional School on behalf of international graduate students who wish to serve in a teaching position.
+Alternative Certification can be attained by an international graduate student who

-• An international graduate student who has received a baccalaureate degree following four years of study at an accredited institution located in the United States qualifies for Alternative Certification.
-Texas A&M requires an official transcript be submitted to the Office of Admissions denoting the degree conferral date.
-Please Note: An international graduate student holding a master’s degree from an accredited United States institution qualifies for Level 3 Verification, but not Level 1 Certification.
+- has completed all years of a bachelor’s degree at an accredited academic institution located within the United States (an official transcript be submitted to the Office of Admissions denoting the degree conferral date; please note: an international graduate student holding a master’s degree from an accredited academic institution within the United States qualifies for Level 3 Verification, but not Level 1 Certification); or

 English Language Proficiency Examination